osgi/osgi.enroute.site/_services/org.osgi.service.component.md

 		}

 	}

+It is important to realize that this component is by default _lazy_ because it registers a service.
+It means that it will sit there, not even twiddling its thumbs, until it some other bundle starts using it.

 ## Creating Events

 Though it is not rocket science to create events (just start/stop some components and/or bundles, in OSGi the Framework is mandated to create these events) it would be nice for our fundamental research in OSGi components to have a steady stream.
 To create such a stream, we need to create Event Admin events every second.
 This requires us to get access to the Event Admin service (the honest broker between the event senders and receivers) and it would be nice to have a scheduler.
 Fortunately, they are part of OSGi enRoute.
 So let's create an Event source: